-She Raised her Beds for Terrific Tomatoes
+She Raised Her Beds for Gardening Success

 "The tomatoes are a sprawling mass of vines that I'm sure would engulf any small children that might pass by," she said in the midst of a huge harvest last August.
 "The peppers are fabulous, the cantaloupe has left its bed and is getting acquainted with the strawberries."

 In fact, from six, 4-by-4 foot raised beds, her harvest included 120 peppers, 200 tomatoes (not including the cherry tomatoes which she didn't count) and 20 pints of green beans.

 Good soil, good humor and raised beds, that's the secret, Sabrina said.

 All of her raised beds are narrow enough that she can reach every plant without stepping on the soil.
 "That way they don't get any foot traffic and the soil doesn't become compacted," she said.